At first, I resisted Jobs to be Done.

-And this is where Jobs To Be Done gets hard.
-You can’t simply ask a user why she switched to a different product/service.
+And this is where Jobs to be Done gets hard.
+You can’t simply ask a user why she switched to a different product or service.
 If you do, you won’t get to that deeper goal that is actually driving this behavior.
 I’ll use myself as an example.

-I just recently switch all of my cleaning products to be vegan.
-And this was a huge pain to do.
+I just recently switched to all-vegan cleaning products.
+This was a huge pain to do.
 First, I live in Germany, and my level of understanding the German language is not at the point where I can distinguish exactly what product ingredients mean—and online translation often comes up with some ridiculous suggestions.
-Second, it is a lot of money to switch from the store-branded name to vegan products.
+Second, it's a lot of money to switch from the store-branded name to vegan products.
 Third, it takes a lot of research and time to find vegan cleaning products that actually work.

 And if you ask me why I decided to do this, I would tell you: I want to contribute to helping the environment.
 While that’s true, it’s a surface-level answer.

 If you dig deeper, you’d realize that I deeply care about animals.
 And my decision-making process actually took place over several years.
 I realized that I not only wanted to be more environmentally and animal-friendly, but I also wanted to be seen as more conscious and aware of my impact on the world.
 I was embarrassed at how much of a conflict I had between loving animals and using or eating animal-based products.
 And I was finally pushed to the decision because I was sick of my cognitive dissonance.